1: Overexertion injuries, involving “lifting, pushing, pulling, holding, carrying or throwing, cost businesses $13.8 billion in direct costs and accounted for nearly one quarter of the overall national burden.”

 If you’re spending this kind of money on workers comp claims instead of on revenue generating activities, it’s time to revisit the ergonomics of your warehouse or distribution facility.
 Because right now, your money is being wasted on injuries that could be prevented.

 This doesn’t have to be the norm.
-To improve your employees performance and reduce worker injury, organizations are deploying ergonomically designed automation systems and you could too
+To improve your employees performance and reduce worker injury, organizations are deploying ergonomically designed warehouse automation systems and you could too.

-Dynamic storage and retrieval systems are ergonomic solutions which help workers complete picking and order fulfillment tasks while simultaneously eliminating the risk of injury.
+Dynamic storage and retrieval systems are key to improving warehouse ergonomics; they help workers complete picking and order fulfillment tasks while simultaneously eliminating the risk of injury.
 In addition to enhancing warehouse safety, the devices can boost productivity and reduce a variety of costs – positioning both workers and companies for operational success.
 And the cost justification for these systems is easy.

 Let’s take a look at your options.
-To minimize the exertion injuries associated with manual material handling processes (including lifting, reaching, walking, stretching, bending, stooping, pulling, pushing, twisting, gripping and climbing), a variety of automated goods-to-person storage and retrieval systems exist.
+To minimize the exertion injuries associated with manual material handling processes (including lifting, reaching, walking, stretching, bending, stooping, pulling, pushing, twisting, gripping and climbing), a variety of automated goods-to-person storage and retrieval systems exist that utilize the "Golden Zone" principle.
 These include:

 Workers in a conventional warehouse spend as much as 60% of their time walking to product, searching for it and climbing on a ladder or kneeling down to access stored items.
 These three automated solutions improve warehouse safety by eliminating this unproductive and physically tiring travel and search time.
 Instead, required items are delivered directly to the operator at an ergonomic position known as the “golden zone”, or waist-high.
 As a result, picking productivity can increase by as much as 600%!
 Hello – that’s more orders out the door and more money in your pocket.